 Daniel C. is a PhD student in Educational Psychology and Applied Linguistics who also completed his undergraduate and master's degree at SFU.
 His research interests include EAL (English as an Additional Language) university students' academic literacy development, L2 reading and writing relationships, and use of metacognitive strategies in reading and writing.
 He likes helping multilingual EAL writers with planning and polishing their essays and is able to offer consultations in Mandarin Chinese.

-Kate E. is a Master's candidate in Urban Studies at SFU, and is now a PhD student in Interdisciplinary Studies.
+Kate E. recently completed her Master's in Urban Studies at SFU, and is now a PhD student in Interdisciplinary Studies.
 She completed her BA at UBC, and worked in research and management for the non-profit health sector before becoming an educator (BEd, University of Ottawa).
 Her current research interests include the informal economy, use of cemeteries as public green spaces, and access to drinking water.
 As a tutor, Kate hopes that her feedback helps students feel more confident as writers.